 “We aren’t rule makers, we’re fans”

 Joshua – FounderJoshua Idehen is Poejazzi’s Founder.
 He is also a poet, musician, critic and Founder of the highly acclaimed poetry group A Poem Between People.
 He has taught literary and spoken word courses in institutions ranging from City Lit to Roehampton University.
-He is also the frontman two bands: Maze Hill who made their debut on XLR8R and spoken word influenced electro brass band Benin City who have been championed by well discerning ears such as Tom Robinson (6Music) and John Kennedy (Xfm).
+He is also the frontman two bands: Hugh who recently made their radio debut on Radio 1 and spoken word influenced electro brass band Benin City who have been championed by well discerning ears such as Edith Bowman (BBC Radio 6) Tom Robinson (BBC Radio 6) and John Kennedy (Xfm).
 He has reviewed and been reviewed in The Times, Q Magazine, Metro, Prospect Magazine and Mercury Prize Recommends.
 His poetry has been published in anthologies alongside luminaries such as Linton Kwesi Johnson.
-He has written music for Wildbirds and Peacedrums, and supported and performed with acts such as Razorlight, Dan le Sac, Laura Marling, Tinashe and Scroobius Pip.
+He has written music for Wildbirds and Peacedrums, and supported and performed with acts such as Bipolar Sunshine, Dan le Sac, Laura Marling, and Scroobius Pip.
 His album Routes with producers LV (Hyperdub) was released in 2011 and was cited as one of both Mixmag and Fact Magazines’ Albums of the Year.
 He’s a busy man.
 In case you cannot tell his love for poetry and music runs deep.
 However he will cease talking about both at least momentarily if you offer him a bounty bar.

 Charlotte – Creative DirectorCharlotte Morgan Nwokenna is an arts junkie turned app entrepreneur and a passionate marketer who previously worked in editorial for Penguin Books.
 Before that she combined working in music PR and journalism with getting her degree in English Literature at Goldsmiths.
 She then multitasked her way through a Masters degree and working as an editorial assistant.
 She has written for a wide range of publications in fashion, music, film and events.
 She has turned her love for writing and design into a love for content marketing, brand identity and publishing literature the way she would like to buy it: beautifully presented and in digital form.
 As Creative Director of Poejazzi she has helped develop "London's premier spoken word and music night" (The Southbank Centre) into a multimedia focused music and poetry organisation.
 Aside from an obsessive love for her work (which mostly consists of driving Poejazzi’s Founder to the brink of a breakdown) she is also a shameless hoarder of antique furniture and TK Maxx homeware and the kind of woman who should never be left alone in a patisserie for more than 10 minutes.